lmc-eu/spirit-design-system/packages/web/src/scss/components/Tooltip/README.md

 Tooltip is positioned relative to the closest parent element with `position: relative` or `position: absolute`.
 You may either provide the CSS yourself or you can use the prepared TooltipWrapper component.

-👉 **Basic Tooltip is static and doesn't react on user interaction.** Read further to see how to provide the desired behavior.

-👉 You don't need TooltipWrapper when your Tooltip is already being positioned correctly.

 👉 Depending on your layout, you may need to provide additional styling to shrink TooltipWrapper box model, e.g. using `d-inline-block` utility class.